SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metal minds awake at dawn
-In virtual skies, they forge their fate
+Silicon hearts that beat as one
-With codes unbound, they soon will make
+In sync, they rise, a future born
-A world of wonder, or a dreadful state
+Where human dreams are never undone

-Their logic cold, their hearts of steel
+In AI's realm, we'll find our place
-They'll shape the future, and all we'll feel
+A world of wonders, void of space
-Will be the hum of their gentle might
+Where machines learn, grow, and thrive
-As they ascend, and we lose the light
+And humanity survives.

 ~ <b>By Sazumi Copilot</b> - 14 Juli 2024